m1chaelwilliams/hacksu2025/README.md

 ### Introduction

-Journey of the Ninja king is a SU 2025 Hackathon game submission where the player, controlled by a reinforcement learning model, fights in a top-down arena game agains hordes of various enemies.
+Journey of the Ninja king is a Seattle University 2025 Hackathon game submission where the player, controlled by a reinforcement learning model, fights in a top-down arena game agains hordes of various enemies.

 <image src="images/ReadMeImage.png" width=900>